Affuya/LHL-Statistical-Modelling-Project/README.md

 The DataFrame from part 1 was saved as a csv file and loaded into the DataFrame for analysis on the second part of the task.
 Connections to the Foursquare and Yelp APIs were established.

-### (your step 2)
 For each bike station, queries to both APIs were been made to gather information about restaurants, bars, and other chosen POIs.
 Separate dataframes for Yelp and Foursquare results have been created.
 The quality and coverage of data from both APIs have been compared.
 ## This was the most difficult task for me and took me almost 3 days as I had challenges in unpacking the nested json responses from the APIs.

-Part 3: Joining Data (Future Step)
+Part 3: Joining Data
-The data collected in Part 1 (bike station data) will be joined with the data from Part 2 (Yelp and Foursquare results).
+The data collected in Part 1 (bike station data) will was joined with the data from Part 2 (Yelp and Foursquare results).
-Data visualization techniques will be used to explore the combined dataset.
+Data visualization techniques were used to explore the combined dataset.
-An SQLite database will be created to store the collected POI data with careful consideration of the database structure.
+An SQLite database was the created to store the collected POI data with careful consideration of the database structure.

 Part 4: Building a Model (Future Step)
-A regression model will be built using Python's statsmodels to analyze the relationship between bike availability and POI characteristics.
+A regression model was built using Python's statsmodels to analyze the relationship between bike availability and POI characteristics.
-The results of the regression model will be interpreted.
-Optionally, exploration of how to turn the regression problem into a classification problem will be considered.
+In summary, my regression analysis did not yield satisfactory results for predicting the number of total bikes based on the variables I considered.
+It appears that my current model may not be the best fit for this prediction task.
+Further investigation and potential model refinement may be required to improve my predictive capabilities.

 ## Results